Pulover/PuloversMacroCreator/Documentation/Main.md

 **Save Current Macro**: Saves the currently selected Macro to a PMC file.

+**Edit Macros**: Opens the *Edit Macros* window where you can reorder and rename macros.
+Double click an item to change also hotkeys and loops.

 **Macro Tabs**: Macro Creator supports multiple Macros / Hotkeys.
 To create a new Macro, click the **+** button (Add Macro / Ctrl+T).
 When you add or select a Macro in the tab list the current Hotkeys for it are displayed on the top-right part of the window, you can change them by clicking the box and pressing the keys on the keyboard.
 To remove a Hotkey click the box and press Backspace.
 Macros which have no Hotkey or no line of command will not be activated for Playback.

 **Macro Lists**: All commands of the Macros are displayed in the ListView.